FAU-CS6/KDD-Databases/README.md

 # KDD-Databases

-Collection of databases for the KDD exercise
+Collection of databases used in our [KDD exercises](https://github.com/FAU-CS6/KDD).